thecdil/sediment/_tributaries/atmosphere.md

 ## Aridity

-{% include feature/image-gallery.html objectid="sediment61" width="75" caption=false%}
+{% include feature/image-gallery.html objectid="sediment61" caption=false%}

 THE FEELING I remember most from my time on the Colorado Plateau is the crackling dryness that plucked at my skin, the film of dust that settled in my pores, in my the crevices of my bedding, in the fabric of my clothes.
 At night, the wind lifted up the rain fly of my tent, and in the morning, I would touch my face and find it slipped with fine grains.
-I spent most of my time outside, building trails for work, and had access to showers or sinks only when I returned to my aunt's house every eight days, where I would watch a muddy stream swirl down the bathtub drain.
+I spent most of my time outside, building trails for work, and had access to showers or sinks only when I returned to my aunt's house every eight days, where I would watch a muddy stream pour down the bathtub drain.
 For most of my days in the field, I was within a few horizontal miles of the Colorado River, but it was tucked out of reach, 6,000 feet below me at the bottom of the Grand Canyon.
-Bathing would have required hiking 24 miles roundtrip from camp.
+To drink from, bathe in, or touch the Colorado River would have required hiking 24 miles roundtrip from camp.

 Only once, in all those months, did I wash my dust off in the Colorado River.
-This was during a detour to Lee's Ferry, the only place in Arizona where the river's canyons dip and relent enough to allow access by road
+This was during a detour to Lee’s Ferry, the only place in Arizona where the river’s canyons dip and relent enough to allow access by road.
+I jumped in fully clothed, and rubbed the sand out from my ears and the webbing of my hands.
+Then I sat down on the beach to dry.
+By the time I got back in the car, I was dusty again.

-{% include feature/image-gallery.html objectid="sediment123" width="75"  caption=false%}
+{% include feature/image-gallery.html objectid="sediment123" caption=false%}

-In the 19th century, the Mormons arrived to Colorado Plateau from the east, but they quickly found that the desert climate did not offer sufficient rain to nourish their farms, nor could they access the waters of the plateau's stashed rivers without either settling in the canyons, or without constantly moving between plateau and river.
-But both options would have limited their ability to impose unfettered agricultural expansion on the land and would have forced them to give up Euroamerican ideals of pastoral enclosure and settlement.
+In the 19th century, the Mormons arrived to Colorado Plateau from the east, but they quickly found that the desert climate did not offer sufficient rain to nourish their farms, nor could they access the waters of the plateau's stashed rivers without either settling in the canyons or constantly moving between plateau and river.
+But both options would have limited their ability to impose the kind of agricultural expansion needed to support their ambitions of establishing a large-scale Mormon state in the west.
 Instead, Mormons looked at the dry, dusty, landscape, the deep rivers, and decided they had been ordained by God to make "the desert bloom like a rose."
 So began an irrigation mania set on drawing the Colorado River up out of its canyons to water Mormon homes and fields, and so began a cascade of reclamation projects which would radically restructure life and land across the Colorado Plateau.

 {% include feature/trib-button.html trib="humans" image="mormons" text="Mormon Settlement" anchor="mormons" %}